You are building towards financial security, perhaps even abundance. Now I want you to go further.

 …although you still may want to create an inheritance.

-The challenge as a generational wealth-builder is to amass enough assets such that there is leftover at the end of your life.
-Again, this is where the need for thoughtful decision-making comes in; Where you build these assets matters.
+The challenge as a generational wealth-builder is to amass enough assets such that there’s leftover at the end of your life.
+Again, this is where the need for thoughtful estate planning and decision-making comes in; Where you build these assets matters.